ghox789/NSA-Security-Toolkit/README.md

 ### **Philosophy**

 The NSA Toolkit was created to bridge the gap between powerful, complex command-line security tools and the everyday user.
 Security should be accessible to everyone.
 This script takes a suite of best-in-class open-source security software and centralizes them into a single, user-friendly interface that empowers users to take control of their system's defense.
+With a dashboard-like header, progress indicators for long tasks, and clear menus, it's designed for both new and experienced users.

 ### **What It Is For**